 Thursday, September 16: 4:00 pm - 6:30 pm

 Saturday, September 25: 10:00 am - 4:00 pm

 Tuesday, September 28: 4:00 pm - 6:30 pm

 Thursday, September 30: 10:00 am - 4:00 pm

 Thursday, September 23: 4:00 pm - 6:30 pm

 To be a certified Master Naturalist, you will be required to:

 - Attend regularly.
 Only four hours of training may be missed.

 - Be 18 years old or older.

-- Travel in personal vehicles as necessary to reach field trip locations.
+- Travel in personal vehicles as necessary to reach different learning sites throughout the training.